 On the biometrics entry day and for the visa interview, bring the copy of your D-160 form, visa fee deposit conformation page and your passport(s).

 For the interview, keep your identity, address and other proof documents, such as bank statements, with you.
 If you are traveling for medical treatment, bring along your medical diagnosis report and a letter from your doctor advising treatment in the US.
-You can check the documents required for a visitor visa to USA here.

 Got questions?
 Please ask in comments.